 - a.
 Describe the amount of property to be cleared, excavated, fenced, or otherwise disturbed by the proposed project. - b.
-Describe the current land use and zoning for each project site affected by construction. - c.
-Determine land ownership and provide a point of contact for land owners other than private holdings.
-Note: all roads and associated right-of-ways (ROW) traversing federal lands are normally controlled by the federal land managing agency - Federal Publicly managed lands (i.e., BLM, National Parks, Forrest Service, USACE) - Private inholding in federally managed lands - Tribal - State
+Describe the current land use and zoning for each project site affected by construction.

+- c.
+Determine land ownership and provide a point of contact (POC) for landowners other than private holdings.
+Note: all roads and associated rights-of-way (ROW) traversing federal lands are normally controlled by the federal land managing agency.
+Generally, land managing agencies have a realty POC and a NEPA/Section 106 POC.
+Provide all POC's to RUS. - Federal Publicly managed lands (i.e., BLM, National Parks, Forest Service, USACE) - Private inholding in federally managed lands - Tribal - State

-Information related to federal lands can be found online at ArcGIS http://arcg.is/00C9Sv or USGS National Map https://nationalmap.gov/small_scale/mld/fedlanp.html.
-Tribal lands managed by Bureau of Indian Affairs can be found at https://nationalmap.gov/small_scale/mld/indlanp.html
+Information related to federal lands can be found online at ArcGIS Account Login - ArcGIS Online or USGS National Map Topographic Maps | U.S. Geological Survey (usgs.gov).
+Tribal lands managed by Bureau of Indian Affairs can be found at Indian Lands (geoplatform.gov)

-- C. Farmlands: Farmland Protection Policy Act (FPPA) is intended to minimize the impact Federal programs have on the unnecessary and irreversible conversion of farmland to nonagricultural uses. - Determine whether the project may irreversibly convert farmland (directly or indirectly) to nonagricultural use in accordance with the FPPA (https://www.nrcs.usda.gov/wps/portal/nrcs/main/national/landuse/fppa/). - 2.
-Use the mapping tools of the Web Soil Survey (WSS) https://websoilsurvey.sc.egov.usda.gov to determine if a project is located on soils classified as important farmland (prime, unique, or of statewide importance) - 3.
-If a project has the potential to convert soils identified as important farmland consultation with the local USDA Natural Resources Conservation Service (NRCS) office must be completed. - Complete Parts I, V, and VI of Form AD-1006, available online at https://www.nrcs.usda.gov/Internet/FSE_DOCUMENTS/stelprdb1045394.pdf - ii.
-Criteria for Part VI are found at 7 CFR 658.5 https://www.ecfr.gov/cgi-bin/text-idx?SID=63f5083e8993ba642eab888a9ccc585f&node=7:6.1.3.6.28.0.13.5&rgn=div8 - iii.
-Submittal the completed form to the appropriate local NRCS office - iv.
-Include consultation results
+- C. Farmlands: Farmland Protection Policy Act (FPPA) is intended to minimize the impact Federal programs have on the unnecessary and irreversible conversion of farmland to nonagricultural uses. - Determine whether the project may irreversibly convert farmland (directly or indirectly) to nonagricultural use in accordance with the FPPA Farmland Protection Policy Act | Natural Resources Conservation Service (usda.gov) - 2.
+Use the mapping tools of the Web Soil Survey (WSS) to determine if a project is located on soils classified as important farmland (prime, unique, or of statewide importance) Web Soil Survey Home (usda.gov) - 3.
+If a project has the potential to convert soils identified as important farmland consultation with the local USDA Natural Resources Conservation Service (NRCS) office must be completed. - i.
+Complete Parts I, V, and VI of Form AD-1006, available online at the FPPA link above. - ii.
+Criteria for Part VI are found at 7 CFR § 658.5 are also found at the link above. - iii.
+Submit the completed form to the appropriate local NRCS office. - iv.
+Include consultation results.